alexkarer/Reclaim-The-Realm-TTRPG/v3_changes.md

 ### Character

-- Add fate mechanic, potential options: reroll, gain extra 2 AP during turn, reduce damage (❌)
+- Add fate mechanic, potential options: reroll, gain extra 2 AP during turn, reduce damage (✅)
-    - Potentially have a limit of fate that can be used per extended long rest
+    - Potentially have a limit of fate that can be used per extended long rest (✅)
-    - Non Spellcasting Characters should have more fate as they are less relient on the cosmic plane.
+    - Non Spellcasting Characters should have more fate as they are less relient on the cosmic plane. (❌)
-    - Warlock should not have any Fate at all but a substitude ability where they can essentially gate fate abilities/bonus by gaining corruption.
+    - Warlock should not have any Fate at all but a substitude ability where they can essentially gate fate abilities/bonus by gaining corruption. (❌)
 - Make Origin a bit more interactive, let the Players have a bit more agency or empower them to do something with it. (❌)
-    - Each character should have a goal upon completion they get extra Fate (❌)
+    - Each character should have a goal upon completion they get extra Fate (✅)
 - Try creating some sort of party/combo mechanic if possible or maybe general party upgrades like a synergy stat (❌)
+    - maybe some combo abilities that gain benefits when used at the same time. (❌)
 - Add complete Injury Table, with different Damage Type categories (❌)
-    - Should only happen at Deaths Door
+    - Should only happen at Deaths Door, maybe need to continuesly count how much damage recieved and at the end of the round needs some injury test (❌)
+    - Injury also should maybe instead be something that increases and accumulates with the last level being death (❌)

 #### Species
 - Create at least 3 more Species (❌)